Carolin

 • Sustainable destination development

-As part of her PhD studies, Seiferth conducts place-based, social-ecological systems research on Öland, Sweden.
-Since the island has experienced extreme weather events over the past years, Seiferth initiates, facilitates, and evaluates case-tailored processes of knowledge co-production to ensure an inclusive, community-based approach to wetland restoration.
-Different actors contribute their respective knowledges on climate change, water management, and resource governance, which allows Seiferth to explore how knowledge co-production can strengthen collective capacity and support the implementation of novel solutions.
+As part of her PhD studies, Seiferth conducts research on Öland, Sweden.
+The island has experienced extreme weather events over the past years, leading to low groundwater levels, recurring droughts, and water shortages.
+To address these challenges, she initiated and facilitated a workshop series to ensure an inclusive, community-based approach to managing water in the landscape, for example, through wetland restoration.
+Different actors contributed their respective knowledge on climate change and resource governance, which allows Seiferth to explore how knowledge co-production can strengthen collective efforts and support the implementation of novel solutions.
+Drawing on place-based and relational learning theories, her research sets out to understand the learning that occurs in carefully designed processes.
+Based on a case study comparison, Seiferth also investigates the potential of walking workshops as a method for weaving different knowledges to advance the theory and practice of knowledge co-production.

 Supervisors